Danziger/jobjs/README.md

 Running It (Development)
 ------------------------

-Take a look at `package.json`, the scripts are self-explanatory.
+Take a look at `package.json`, the scripts are self-explanatory, but otherwise `npm install` and `npm start` work in `90%` of teh cases :D

-In short, `npm start` and the project will be accessible at http://localhost:8080/jobjs/.
+The project will be accessible at http://localhost:8080/jobjs/.

 <br />